 \end{prop}

 In order to prove this result, we must recall some well-known facts.
 Consider $\kappa \ge 0$ and $N \in [1,+\infty)$.
-As shown in \cite{Qian,Lott,BakryQian,WeiWylie}, the Bishop--Gromov comparison theorem holds on any complete weighted Riemannian manifold $(M,g,\bar\nu)$ satisfying the $ \BE(-\kappa,N)$ condition: for any $x\in M$ and $0< r<R$,

-where for any $\rho>0$.
-Using the inequality which holds for any $\sigma >0$, we can classically bound the previous right-hand side from above and get the following estimate: for any $R\ge r >0$,
+As shown in \cite{Qian,Lott,BakryQian,WeiWylie}, the Bishop--Gromov comparison theorem holds on any complete weighted Riemannian manifold $(M,g,\bar\nu)$ satisfying the $ \BE(-\kappa,N)$ condition: for any $x\in M$ and $0< r<R$, where for any $\rho>0$.
+We can classically bound the previous right-hand side from above to get the following estimate: for any $R\ge r >0$,